Home is Where the Heart Is Recipe Collection

 Oatmeal makes a great base for these hearty, chewy pancakes, which are lighter in texture than they sound.
 Kids always love pancakes and these are healthier than most with fiber and protein.

-Falafel, crispy vegetarian patties made of chickpeas, garlic, onion and spices make an easy, inexpensive dinner or unique party food serve small falafel balls with tzatziki for dipping.
-With its neutral flavor and high smoke point, canola oil is ideal for cooking falafel; traditionally theyre cooked in a hot skillet, but these are brushed with canola oil and roasted at a high heat, creating a crisp exterior.
+Falafel, crispy vegetarian patties made of chickpeas, garlic, onion and spices make an easy, inexpensive dinner or unique party food - serve small falafel balls with tzatziki for dipping.
+With its neutral flavor and high smoke point, canola oil is ideal for cooking falafel; traditionally they are cooked in a hot skillet, but these are brushed with canola oil and roasted at high heat, creating a crisp exterior.

 Pork tenderloin is lean, yet tender and flavorful.
 Its long, narrow shape allows it to cook quickly, making it a great choice for fast, weeknight meals.
 Searing the meat on the stove-top first in a drizzle of canola oil adds flavor by browning the exterior; it then finishes cooking quickly in the oven.
 A simple, five-ingredient marinade does double duty - after infusing the meat its simmered into a sweet, savory sauce to serve alongside the roasted pork.

 A variety of stone fruits looks great and tastes delicious, but use any fruit in season, or a combination, for this simple dessert.